is1200-example-projects/mcb32tools/README.md

 hardware, but at most 50% more.
 Otherwise it may take a long time or your system may become overloaded.
 If you have 4 hardware threads, run make with `make -j6`, this will use 6 threads to compensate for I/O wait.
 If you build on an SSD or RAM disk, 4 threads may be enough.
-Also note that there is no space between `-j` and the number.
-Insering a space inbetween will build with **all** the threads, which will bring down your system to the out of memory killer.
+Don't provide the `-j` withough an argument, as this will build with unlimited threading.
+With a large build like this toolchain, your system will be unusable for some time and the build will probably fail.

 After the build completes, the toolchain is installed on your system.
 To make a self extracting package suitable for binary distribution, run `make release`.